ivg-design/obsidian_vault/Path Length to Text Display - String Manipulation Hack.md

   ViewModel Structure

   Create a ViewModel with these properties:
-  - pathLength (Number) - stores pixel length of the path (pushed from the path's `Length` property) [screenshot]
+  - path-length (Number) - stores pixel length of the path (pushed from the path's `Length` property) [screenshot]
-  - charWidth (Number) - an average width of the character using your font
+  - character-width (Number) - an average width of the character using your font
+  - string-length (Number) - a number that will hold the number of character to be revealed.
-  - displayString (String) - leave empty
+  - blank-string (String) - leave empty

   Create the following converters:

+  Formula - {{vm/path-length}}/{{vm/character-width(px)}}
-  [Screenshot: ViewModel with all properties]
+  Pad String - add the string you want to reveal, then data bind [Screenshot: ViewModel with all properties]

   The Trick